julianperrott/Blog/blog/content/post/LegacyAppContainer.md

 ### Installation of the application using a Zip file
 Zip files can be extracted using powershell command ‘Expand-Archive’.The command below will extract a zip file into the IIS folder.
-The file in this case ‘MyWebSite.zip’ is copied into the container by a previous step
+The file in this case ‘MyWebSite.zip’ is copied into the container by a previous step.

 <pre class="prettyprint" >
 COPY . /setup/
 RUN powershell -Command "expand-archive -Path 'c:\Setup\MyWebSite.zip' -DestinationPath 'c:/inetpub/wwwroot/MyWebSite'"
 </pre>

-For a web application you will most likely also need to convert the virtual directory.
+For a web application you will most likely also need to convert the virtual directory into an application.
 <pre class="prettyprint" >
 import-module WebAdministration
 ConvertTo-WebApplication -PSPath "IIS:\Sites\Default Web Site\MyWebSite"
 </pre>

 ### Static Configuration
-Quite often your application may need modifying from the initial installation state.
+Quite often your application will need modifying from the initial installation state.
 The may involve adding features to IIS or copying additional configuration files into the web application folder or various other modifications.
 These can be done as steps in the docker file or could be wrapped up in a powershell script file.

-Some examples of configuration steps in a docker file.
+#### Some examples of configuration steps in a docker file:

 Description | Command
 --- | ---